png183/gba-tests/arm/readme.txt

 data_swap.asm and data_swap.gba:
 - Added tests for R15 offsets
 - Added tests for SWP bits 20, 21, and 23, which should all be ignored when decoding.
 Effect on execution is unknown, if any.

+TODO:
+- Make multiply.asm standalone, for the same reason as branches.asm and data_swap.asm